opdavies/oliverdavies.uk/source/_posts/2015-04-03-minimum-core-version.md

 use:
   - posts
 tags:
-  - Drupal
+  - drupal
-  - Drupal 7
+  - drupal 7
-  - Drupal Planet
+  - drupal-planet
 meta:
   og:
     title: 'How to Define a Minimum Drupal Core Version'